Electronic waste: Global trade issues

-Opponents of surplus electronics exports argue that lower environmental and labor standards, cheap labor, and the relatively high value of recovered raw materials lead to a transfer of pollution-generating activities, such as smelting of copper wire.
-Electronic waste is often sent to various African and Asian countries such as China, Malaysia, India, and Kenya for processing, sometimes illegally.
+Opponents of surplus electronics exports argue that lower environmental and labor standards, cheap labor, and the relatively high value of recovered raw materials lead to the transfer of pollution-generating activities, such as copper wire smelting.
+Electronic waste is often sent to various African and Asian countries, such as China, Malaysia, India, and Kenya, for processing, sometimes illegally.
 Many surplus laptops are routed to developing nations as "dumping grounds for e-waste".

-Because the United States has not ratified the Basel Convention or its Ban Amendment, and has few domestic federal laws forbidding the export of toxic waste, the Basel Action Network estimates that about 80% of the electronic waste directed to recycling in the U.S. does not get recycled there at all, but is put on container ships and sent to countries such as China.
+The Basel Convention was adopted in March 1989 and is a primary global treaty that aims to regulate the transboundary movement of hazardous waste to protect countries that import such waste.
+The United States has not ratified the Basel Convention or its Ban Amendment, and thus has few domestic federal laws forbidding the export of toxic waste—the Basel Action Network estimates that about 80% of the electronic waste directed to recycling in the U.S. does not get recycled there at all, but is put on container ships and sent to countries such as China.
 This figure is disputed as an exaggeration by the EPA, the Institute of Scrap Recycling Industries, and the World Reuse, Repair and Recycling Association.

 Independent research by Arizona State University showed that 87–88% of imported used computers were priced above the constituent materials they contained, and that "the official trade in end-of-life computers is thus driven by reuse as opposed to recycling".